Donald M. Payne: Tenure

 On June 22, 2001 Payne was arrested after protesting against the Sudanese government at its embassy in Washington, D.C.
 He was a supporter of and endorsed the Genocide Intervention Network.

 In 2003, President George W. Bush appointed Payne as one of two members of Congress to serve as a Congressional delegate to the United Nations and reappointed him in 2005 to an unprecedented second term.
 In this role, he met with the U.N.
 Secretary General, the U.S. Ambassador to the U.N. and regularly attended sessions of the U.N.
 General Assembly and other high level meetings.

 He was one of the 31 House Democrats who voted to not count the 20 electoral votes from Ohio in the 2004 presidential election.
 President George W. Bush won Ohio by 118,457 votes.
 Without Ohio's electoral votes, the election would have been decided by the U.S. House of Representatives, with each state having one vote in accordance with the Twelfth Amendment to the United States Constitution.

 Payne received an "A" on the liberal Drum Major Institute's 2005 Congressional Scorecard on middle-class issues.

 Payne served on the board of directors of the National Endowment for Democracy, TransAfrica, Discovery Channel Global Education Fund, the Congressional Award Foundation, the Boys and Girls Clubs of Newark, the Newark Day Center, the Fighting Back Initiative and the Newark YMCA.
 He received numerous awards and honors from national, international and community-based organizations, including the Visionaries Award bestowed by the Africa Society and the prestigious Democracy Service Medal, which was previously awarded to Lech Walesa, the former Polish President and founder of the Solidarity movement, by the National Endowment for Democracy.

 Payne supported Senator Barack Obama in his bid for the Democratic presidential nomination after originally supporting Hillary Clinton.

 The Donald M. Payne International Development Fellowship is named in his honor.

+In 1997, Donald Payne delivered the keynote address at the Ugandan North American Association (UNAA) convention in Washington, D.C.